 I’ve been curious about people and power for as long as I can remember, and my curiosity led me through a PhD looking at how precarious workers found ways to express discontent when they had no legal rights.
 I wanted to know more about the structures that constrain and empower people.
 I learned a lot, and after 12 years in academia decided that business schools weren’t going to teach me more.
-I’d already experience as a sex educator, having run workshops on enthusiastic and embodied consent as well as rope skills.
-I retrained as a psychotherapist so that I could do more of the work I realised that I loved the most.
+I’d already got experience as a sex educator, having run workshops on enthusiastic and embodied consent as well as rope skills.
+I built existing skills completing my post-graduate diploma in Counselling to become more effective doing the work I realised that I loved the most.

 I am accepting new clients into my DBT skills groups, and you can join the mailing list to hear about new courses here.
 Dialectic Behaviour Therapy skills are really helpful in learning to create a life worth living.
 One of my favourite things about DBT is the starting point that we don’t create all our problems, but we have to deal with them anyway.
 It is built on understanding that invalidating social environments are a major contributor to distress and problems of living.
 Fundamentally, DBT is just about learning new skills so you have more options when life gets hard.
 The skills are grouped into 4 areas: mindfulness, emotional regulation, interpersonal effectiveness and distress tolerance.
 You can find out more about DBT here and fuller information about my DBT skills groups here.
 You can sign up for the skills group here.